 At least three different therapeutic concepts for cell replacement can be envisaged (Fig. 67-1).
 One therapeutic approach involves direct administration of stem cells.
 This may involve injection of the cells directly into the damaged organ, where they can differentiate into the desired cell type.
 Alternatively, stem cells may be injected systemically since they have the capacity to home in on damaged tissues by following gradients of cytokines and chemokines released by the diseased organ.
 A second approach involves transplantation of differentiated cells derived from stem cells.
 For example, pancreatic islet cells would be generated from stem cells before transplantation into diabetic patients and cardiomyocytes would be generated to treat ischemic heart disease.
 A third approach involves stimulation of endogenous stem cells to facilitate repair.
 This might be accomplished by administration of appropriate growth factors and drugs that amplify the number of endogenous stem/progenitor cells and/or direct them to differentiate into the desired cell types.
 Therapeutic stimulation of precursor cells is already a clinical reality in the hematopoietic system, where factors such as erythropoietin, granulocyte colony-stimulating factor (G-CSF), and granulocyte-macrophage colony-stimulating factor (GM-CSF) are used to increase production of specific blood elements.
 In addition to these strategies for cell replacement, a number of other approaches could involve stem cells for ex vivo or in situ generation of tissues, a process termed tissue engineering (Chap.
 69).
 Stem cells are also excellent candidates as vehicles for cellular gene therapy (Chap.
 68).
 Finally, transplanted stem cells may exert paracrine effects on damaged tissues without differentiating and replacing lost cells.

 Strategies for transplantation of stem cells.
 1. Undifferentiated or partially differentiated stem cells may be injected directly into the target organ or intravenously.
 2. Stem cells may be differentiated ex vivo before injection into the target organ.
-3. Growth factors or other drugs may be injected to stimulate endogenous stem ...
+3. Growth factors or other drugs may be injected to stimulate endogenous stem cell populations.